quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Negotiating Extension Use {#nego}

+After the successful negotiation of this extension two new frames can be used to provide guidance about delaying and sending of ACK frames to its peer.
+These frames are the ACK_FREQUENCY Frame (see {{ack-frequency-frame}}) and the IMMEDIATE_ACK Frame (see {{immediate-ack-frame}}).

 Endpoints advertise their support of the extension described in this document by sending the following transport parameter ({{Section 7.2 of QUIC-TRANSPORT}}):